-Topic 6: Calculus
+Topic 5: Calculus

-Informal ideas of limit, continuity and convergence.
-Definition of derivative from first principles.

-The derivative interpreted as a gradient function and as a rate of change.
-Finding equations of tangents and normal.

-Identifying increasing and decreasing functions.

-The second derivative.
-Higher derivatives.

-Derivatives of $x^n$ , $\sin x$ , $\cos x$ , $\tan x$ , $e^x$ and $\ln x$

-Differentiation of sums and multiples of functions.

-The product and quotient rules.

-The chain rule for composite functions.

-Related rates of change.

-Implicit differentiation.

-Derivatives of sec x, csc x, cot x, $a^x$ , loga x, arcsin x, arccos x and arctan x
+- Informal ideas of limit, continuity and convergence.
+Definition of derivative from first principles. - The derivative is interpreted as a gradient function and as a rate of change.
+Finding equations of tangents and normal. - Identifying increasing and decreasing functions. - The second derivative.
+Higher derivatives. - Derivatives of $x^n$ , sin x, cos x, tan x, $e^x$ and ln x - Differentiation of sums and multiples of functions. - The product and quotient rules. - The chain rule for composite functions. - Related rates of change. - Implicit differentiation. - Derivatives of sec x, csc x, cot x, a x, log a x, arcsin x, arccos x and arctan x

-Local maximum and minimum values.
+- Local maximum and minimum values.
 Optimization problems.
-Points of inflexion with zero and non-zero gradients.
-Graphical behaviour of functions, including the relationship between the graphs of f, f' and f''

-Indefinite integration as anti-differentiation.
-Indefinite integral of $x^n$ , $\sin x$ , $\cos x$ and $e^x$ .
+Points of inflection with zero and non-zero gradients.
+Graphical behaviour of functions, including the relationship between the graphs of f , f ' and f " - Indefinite integration as anti-differentiation.
+Indefinite integral of xn, sin x, cos x and ex.
 Other indefinite integrals using the results of differentiation of other elementary functions.
-The composites of any of these with a linear function.

-Anti-differentiation with a boundary condition to determine the constant of integration.
+The composites of any of these with a linear function. - Anti-differentiation with a boundary condition to determine the constant of integration.
 Definite integrals.
-Area of the region enclosed by a curve and the x-axis or y-axis in a given interval; areas of regions enclosed by curves.

-Volumes of revolution about the x-axis or y-axis.

-Kinematic problems involving displacement s, velocity v and acceleration a.
-Total distance travelled.

-Integration by substitution.

-Integration by parts.
+Area of the region enclosed by a curve and the x-axis or y-axis in a given interval; areas of regions enclosed by curves. - Volumes of revolution about the x-axis or y-axis. - Kinematic problems involving displacement s, velocity v and acceleration a.
+Total distance travelled. - Integration by substitution. - Integration by parts. - The evaluation of limits and using l'Hopital's Rule. - First order differential equations. - Maclaurin series to obtain expansion for specific functions.